tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 ### Appendix A: Terminology

-In order to gain a full understanding of the field of consensus mechanism, specifically BFT consensus mechanisms, certain terms and concepts need to be defined and fleshed out.
+In order to gain a full understanding of the field of consensus mechanisms, specifically BFT consensus mechanisms, certain terms and concepts need to be defined and fleshed out.

 #### Consensus